 Another possible category for a domain name expense is advertising.
 This is especially true if the domain name is being used to create a website or landing page for marketing purposes.
 In this case, the domain name would be considered part of the overall marketing budget.

-For businesses that are just starting out, domain names could be considered part of the startup costs.
+For businesses that are just starting out, domain names could be considered part of the business startup costs.
 This would be a reasonable category if the domain name is being used for the company website or email address.
 Including the domain name in startup costs can help businesses keep track of all the expenses associated with getting their business off the ground.

 Another possible category for a domain name expense is miscellaneous.
 This is a catch-all category that can be used for expenses that don't fit neatly into another category.
 If the domain name is being used for a personal blog or website that is not directly related to the business, this would be the best category to use.

 Ultimately, the best expense category for a domain name will depend on the specific business and how they choose to categorize their expenses.
 There are many possible categories that could be used, so it's important to choose the one that makes the most sense for the business.